GKallisti/GKallisti/README.md

 ### Hi there!❤️‍🔥

-Hello!
-I'm Gisella, an Argentine developer with experience in graphic design and an unwavering love for programming and video games.

-At 29 years old, I consider myself a curious and creative person, always seeking new challenges and opportunities to learn.
-I enjoy working in teams, collaborating with other professionals to create innovative and high-quality solutions.

-🌱 I’m currently learning .net and Unity, for the sole purpose of someday being able to program videogames.
+My name is Gisella, I am a fullstack developer specializing in Java and JavaScript, with a strong focus on Oracle systems such as OTM and ODA.
+I consider myself an analytical, design-oriented, and creative individual with a passion for finding innovative solutions to complex challenges.

 😄 My pronouns are She/her, and I'm a proud member of the LGBTQ+ Community 🏳️‍🌈